Grades are officially recorded by letters, evaluated as follows:

 University policy states that any grade outstanding for 12 or more months cannot be changed.
 Any exception to this policy on change of grades must be recommended by the ASC of the college in which the course was offered and must be forwarded in writing by the dean to the Office of the Registrar for implementation.

-When the appropriate course is available, students may repeat a course to earn a better grade.
-In all cases, the most recent grade earned in a course is the one used in calculating the overall grade-point average; however, previous grades remain on the transcript followed by the word “Repeat.”
-Consult your academic advisor before repeating a course.
-Students are required to pay normal tuition for all repeated course work.
+When the appropriate course is available, students may retake a nonrepeatable course to earn a better grade.
+In all cases, the most recent grade earned in a course is the one used in calculating the overall GPA followed by the retake notation I, indicating the course grade is included in the overall GPA; however, previous grades remain on the transcript followed by the retake notation of E, signifying that that course grade has been excluded.
+Consult your academic advisor before retaking a course.
+Students are required to pay normal tuition for all retaken coursework.

-In some cases, it may not be possible to repeat a course if a student wishes to do so.
+In some cases, it may not be possible to retake a course if a student wishes to do so.
 In unusual circumstances, students may petition to substitute one course for another they have already taken, as long as the subject matter of both courses is substantially alike.
-With the approval of the student’s academic advisor and the agreement of the department that offered the first course taken, a grade received in the new course will be labeled “Substitute” on the transcript and will be treated in the grade-point average calculation as a “repeat” grade, as described above.
+With the approval of the student’s academic advisor and the agreement of the department that offered the first course taken, a grade received in the new course will be labeled “Substitute” on the transcript and will be treated in the grade-point-average calculation as a “retake” grade, as described above.
 The original grade will remain on the student’s Northeastern transcript.
 Students should consult with their academic advisor before enrolling in any proposed substitute course.
-Students are required to pay normal tuition charges for all substitute course work.
+Students are required to pay normal tuition charges for all substitute coursework.

 An academic deficiency occurs when a student fails to complete a course with a satisfactory grade.
 The deficiency may occur because the student has failed the course or because the student has passed the course but with a grade that does not meet the minimum required by the student’s program.